 Upper Elementary Age 9 to 12

-Upper Elementary learning at Montessori Academy allows students age 9-12 to discover, research and share ideas in many detailed and often individual ways.
-Students are encouraged to become more independent and self sufficient, self assured masters of their education.
+Upper Elementary learning allows students age 9-12 to discover, research and share ideas in many detailed and often individual ways within the larger context of a 6-12 Elementary multi-classroom environment.

 Reading, Writing and Language Arts: Comprehension skills are fine tuned, while the class continues to break new ground in the areas of language mechanics and creative writing.
 The class orally communicates their ideas through presentations, reports and drama.